 Harry was lucky enough to receive a digital camera this week so that we can join in a bloggers photo competition, and this was the first time that he has taken it out and about.
 He is absolutely thrilled with it and was snapping away, taking pictures of things which to us appeared mundane but all of which had caught his interest in some way.

-There is a Nature Centre at the park, for which there is now a small entry charge (£2 for adults, £1 for children).
+There is a Nature Centre at the park, for which there is now a small entry charge (in 2016 £2.50 for adults, £1.50 for children).
 This is more than worth it, as there are plenty of animals to see and the children loved it.
 There are lots of farm animals, and various displays with plenty of information.

 After seeing the animals we ventured into the rest of the park, which is huge, with plenty to explore.
 We walked down the hill to the lake to feed the ducks, but they didn't seem very hungry.
 It was very busy, so I guess they had been fed enough already!
 Then we let Harry and Mia loose in the adventure playground.
 Mia was quite little for most of the equipment but that didn't stop her from climbing about as much as she could, she has no fear sometimes.
 Harry is a little more timid, and Ram had to go climbing through a huge netting tunnel to rescue him at one point!